-According to the National Safety Council, tens of thousands of crashes occur in parking lots and garages annually.
-That risk goes up during the holiday season when shoppers are distracted by checking off their gift lists and rushing to get the best deals.
+Tens of thousands of crashes occur in parking lots and garages annually, according to the National Safety Council, and that risk goes up during the holiday season when shoppers are distracted by checking off their gift lists and rushing to get the best deals.

 If you find yourself losing focus – or losing your mind – while rounding the lot searching for a spot this holiday season, keep this advice in mind.

 Focus on driving.
 Your main focus should be on parking lot safety, not finding a great parking spot.

 Keep it moving.
 Follow traffic signs inside the parking lot and avoid sudden stops, which could get your vehicle rear-ended.
 If you do stop, scan for pedestrians and cars before you accelerate.

 Park farther away.
 Areas close to the store are typically the most congested.
 Parking farther away will also decrease the odds that someone is waiting for your spot when you get to your vehicle.
 Just make sure the area is well-lit if you are shopping at night or early in the morning.

 Back into spots.
 Backing out of a parking spot is difficult and can be dangerous, especially when you’re between two large vehicles.
 Backup incidents make up 9% of pedestrians deaths in parking lots, according to the National Safety Council.
 Backing into a spot can make it easier and safer when it’s time to leave, just make sure to check that the spots are not marked “head in only.”

 Avoid road rage.
 Incessant honking, yelling and spot stealing are all very aggravating, but try not to let your emotions get the better of you.
 Don’t escalate a frustrating situation because you never know what the other driver will do.
 Be tolerant and forgiving and remember that the best “revenge” against someone who is driving aggressively is not to respond or engage.